Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 2. How to use it?

-Remove the SWT jars and native libraries from your application's class path, and put add SWTSwing.jar.
+Remove the SWT jars and native libraries from your application's class path, and add SWTSwing.jar.
 A usual way to proceed is to rename "SWTSwing.jar" to "swt.jar" and replace the original "swt.jar" with the new one.

 If everything is OK, your application runs using Swing's widgets.